Effective Use of Geospatial Big Data - 01/11/2017

 It is therefore vital that when an organisation is considering a new system, it has the ability to deal with the ever rising amount and sorts of data, whether this data is coming from georeferenced social media posts, high-resolution satellite imagery or smart energy metres.
 Legacy technology based on the ‘maps gone digital’ mindset is unable to provide the visual quality, speed and accuracy necessary to run on platforms as diverse as Windows, Linux, Amazon AWS, a Docker Container or even be deployable from a USB stick if needed.

 Organisations today need the industry standard system foundations for truly interactive solutions capable of analysing and visualising video, photographic, unstructured text and many forms of legacy data real-time and in a secure environment.
 Equally, systems should ideally be based on proven technology, and be extensively tested within the demanding mission critical defence and aerospace sectors - the most extreme and demanding of all software operational environments.
 In essence, to deliver performance and accuracy without compromise for the analysis of geospatial Big Data and the location information that flows from the Internet of Things, purposely designed software is required.
+Try doing it cheaper and you only end up wasting money.

-For those who only have experience of legacy systems, a single unified and secure future proof server solution for data publication workflow and geospatial data management is most in demand.
+For those who only have experience of legacy systems, a single unified and secure future-proof server solution for data publication workflow and geospatial data management is most in demand.
 This is because these kinds of systems enable users to manage their data intelligently, store and process a multitude of data formats and feed data into numerous applications with varying levels of security.
 Features including powerful automatic cataloging as well as quick and easy data publishing are also in demand.
 This allows users to design, portray, process and set up advanced 3D maps in a few simple clicks.

 These are requirements and demands that we have seen at Luciad over the past few years, both through our work with some of the most demanding Big Data users such as NATO and EUROCONTROL and through our work with commercial organisations such as Oracle and Engie Ineo.
 So, what does a geospatial server solution capable of dealing with these challenges and satisfying these demands actually require?